macroflight/psxhacks/README.md

   i.e you pull the lever to engage reverse idle and then push the throttle forward for more reverse.

+- Handle the rotary knob on the Thrustmaster Boeing Quadrant

 - Handle the gear lever on the Thrustmaster Boeing Yoke (which looks like two buttons UP+DOWN).